OpenNebula/docs/source/operation/network_management/vrouter.rst

 Managing Virtual Router VMs
 --------------------------------------------------------------------------------

 The Virtual Machines that are associated to a Virtual Router have a limited set of actions.
-Specifically, any action that changes the VM state cannot be executed, including VM shutdown or delete.
+Specifically, any action that changes the VM state cannot be executed, including terminate.

-To shut down a VM associated with a Virtual Router, you need to delete the Virtual Router.
+To terminate a Virtual Machine associated with a Virtual Router, you need to delete the Virtual Router.

 High Availability
 ================================================================================